 Daughter Goldie Ethel Minerd (1906-1998) was born on May 2, 1906.
-She married Edward Herman Moennig (1900-1992), who was five years her senior.
-They had two children -- Lowell E. Moennig and Gloria An Carey.
-The Moennigs resided in Fort Wayne.
+She was united in holy matrimony with Edward Herman Moennig (1900-1992), who was five years her senior.
+They produced a family of two children -- Lowell E. Moennig and Gloria Ann Carey.
+The Moennigs resided in Fort Wayne, Allen County.
 Goldie was a longtime piano and organ teacher.
 She also trained at Hammond Electric Organ Company as an electric organ technician for General Organ Service.
 Later, she was the first woman Wurlitzer organ technician in the United States, and owned the GEM Organ Service Company.
 Goldie had a green thumb and was flower show chair for the Fort Wayne Community Schools for about two decades.
 Edward owned General Radio and TV Service and later General Organ Service.
 He died at the age of 91 on Feb.
 25, 1992, in Riverbend Nursing Home in Fort Wayne.
 Goldie outlived her husband by six years.
 She passed away in Fort Wayne on Dec.
 15, 1998.
 They are buried together at Greenlawn Cemetery in Fort Wayne.